Maharishi Shiv Brat Lal: Missionary

-To spread the Radha Soami spiritual movement, Lal began a long journey from Lahore to Calcutta on 2 August 1911.
+To spread the Radha Soami spiritual movement, Maharishi began a long journey from Lahore to Calcutta on 2 August 1911.
 He then left Calcutta, proceeding towards Rangoon by sea.
 He reached Penang on 31 October and Hong Kong on 22 November, via Singapore and Java.
 After that he went to Japan and later he went to San Francisco in America, where he delivered two lectures.

 Ashram

-In 1912 Lal founded his ashram in Gopi Ganj in Mirzapur, Uttar Pradesh, India.
+In 1912 Maharishi founded his ashram in Gopi Ganj in Mirzapur, Uttar Pradesh, India.
 His discourses attracted seekers of the Radha Soami movement from all over the India and abroad.
 He left for the "Radha Swami Dham" on 23 February 1939 at the age of seventy-nine.
 His holy Samādhi stands at Radha Swami Dham, near Gopi Ganj.

 Among those who continued his work was Baba Faqir Chand of Hoshiarpur and Param Sant Ram Singh Ji Arman of Jui, Haryana.